Kathryn Reynolds-Bukhair, LPC, PMH-C Take Care Counseling, PLLC

 My Approach

-I work with Neurodiversity (Autism), learning differences (ADHD), life transitions, anxiety, and depression.
-I always crave additional training, which is why I completed my EMDR training and became certified in Perinatal Mental Health.
+I work with Neurodiversity (Autism), learning differences (ADHD), life transitions, trauma, anxiety, and depression.
+I always crave additional training, so I completed my EMDR training and became certified in Perinatal Mental Health.
+I am Neurodivergent (AuDHD) and have a deeper understanding of the experience.
+I offer a more progressive approach in EMDR that is a better fit for Autistic ADHD people.
 My goal is to support moms and dads, as well as Neurodivergent parents.
 I completely believe in the importance of focusing on the mind-body connection and will at times incorporate mindfulness coping strategies to reduce stress.
 In sessions, I have a more person-centered and collaborative approach.
 I will always be open to constructive feedback by wanting to know what is working for you and what aspects haven’t served you in the past.
 I address correcting negative behaviors, identifying triggers, and self-defeating thoughts.
 I also focus on attachment theory by breaking old patterns and creating new healthy boundaries.